justinpombrio/synless/doc/design.md

 # Design of Synless

-**This whole project is in a pre-alpha stage.
-Even the design documents are under construction at best.
-Synless does not yet exist.**
+**This is a planned architecture document.
+Most of it is unimplemented, and the parts that are implemented don't necessarily match this document.
+Keeping this around until it's replaced by a proper architecture document.**

 Synless will be built on a client-server architecture.
 Let's look at the design from the inside-out.
 Inside the Server is the Engine.
 The